 This post may contain affiliate links which won’t change your price but will share some commission.
 Full Disclosure Policy.

-Fresh salmon, pan-seared, then oven-roasted to finish – topped with a delicious balsamic glaze, This Glazed Salmon Recipe is SO GOOD!!
+Fresh salmon, pan-seared, then oven-roasted to finish – topped with a delicious glaze, This Balsamic Glazed Salmon Recipe is SO GOOD!!

-The glaze is made from balsamic vinegar, maple syrup, garlic and dijon mustard.
+The glaze is made from balsamic vinegar, maple syrup, garlic and Dijon mustard.
 Yum!

 You guys, this is a GREAT dinner for date night (or any old night, really).
 It is super simple – which is always the best way, and really good for you.
 This Pan-Seared Salmon would be really good for tonight!

 This is a meal I make for my husband as often as I can – he’s a huge fan of balsamic glazed salmon, and I really eat salmon as much as I should.
 It’s SO tasty, and the entire family enjoys it.

 DON’T BE AFRAID OF THE GLAZE!
 The glaze is easy enough to make while your salmon cooks.
 Just keep it warm, ready for drizzling over the top.

 How to cook Salmon on the stove

 I really like the method of pan crisping (for those lovely brown bits), then finishing off by roasting in the oven.
 You really don’t want to OVER cook salmon, so do keep an eye on it.
 Depending on the thickness of your salmon, 5-8 minutes will be perfect in the oven (after crisping).
 It will flake easily with a fork – it’s pretty easy, I promise!

 – Rich in Omega-3 Fatty Acids